Protest Hearings Database (Tax Code Sec. 41.13)

 Pursuant to Texas Attorney General Opinion OR2015-16025, and on the advice of counsel, the Runnels Central Appraisal District is no longer able to provide preliminary information regarding mineral accounts.

-The Runnels Central Appraisal District’s Appraisal Review Board (ARB) will meet on Wednesday, July 16th at 8:30 a.m. in the office of the District at 505 Hutchings Avenue in Ballinger, Texas.
+The Runnels Central Appraisal District’s Board of Directors will meet on Wednesday, April 8, 2026, at 9:00 am in the office of the District at 505 Hutchings Avenue in Ballinger, Texas.
 Members of the public and taxing entities are welcome to attend the open session.
 Click here to view the meeting agenda.

 TRUTH IN TAXATION: Notice of Estimated Taxes